TylerOlthuizen/AjaxForm/README.md

 jQuery allows us to easy set up our Ajax function. we will need a few things for this function to work.

-type: Define what HTTP verb we will want to use.
-In our case this is “post”
-url: This will be the url where we want to post (www.mysite/sender.php)
-data: This will be our Ajax data that we created
-dataType: The type of data we expect back from the server
+..type: Define what HTTP verb we will want to use.
+In our case this is “post” ..url: This will be the url where we want to post (www.mysite/sender.php) ..data: This will be our Ajax data that we created ..dataType: The type of data we expect back from the server

 <img width="753" alt="screen shot 2016-04-22 at 12 51 09 am" src="https://cloud.githubusercontent.com/assets/10456029/14734024/ac9fe302-0824-11e6-993b-c98d90fc215a.png">